Monte Zoncolan: Giro d'Italia

 Monte Zoncolan has been featured in the men's Giro d'Italia seven times so far.
 The first time was in the 12th stage of the 2003 Giro d'Italia, won by Gilberto Simoni, using the road from Sutrio, at the east side of Monte Zoncolan.
 It was also the last time that Marco Pantani was seen fighting for a stage victory in the Giro d'Italia, launching an unsuccessful attack 3 kilometres from the finish line and finishing in the fifth place, forty-two seconds behind Simoni.
-Prior to this edition, the climb was used in 10th stage of the 1997 Giro Donne, where Fabiana Luperini won en route to the third of her five overall victories.
+Prior to this edition, the climb was used in 10th stage of the 1997 Giro d'Italia Femminile, where Fabiana Luperini won en route to the third of her five overall victories.

 Monte Zoncolan was featured for a second time in 17th stage of the 2007 Giro d'Italia, also won by Gilberto Simoni, but this time using the more demanding road from Ovaro.
 The climb featured once again in the 15th stage of the 2010 Giro d'Italia and Ivan Basso won the stage, that would eventually prove to be the deciding stage of that year's Giro d'Italia.
 Zoncolan featured in the 2011 Giro d'Italia, during the 14th stage, which was won by Igor Antón, followed by Alberto Contador and Vincenzo Nibali.
-The Zoncolan was featured was in the 2014 Giro d'Italia, during the 20th stage, which was won by Michael Rogers.
+The Zoncolan was featured in the 2014 Giro d'Italia, during the 20th stage, which was won by Michael Rogers.
 Most recently, stage 14 of the 2018 Giro d'Italia finished with dramatic, brutal climb up the Zoncolan from Ovaro.
 It was Chris Froome's first stage win of the 2018 Giro.